Corsica - Day 4

 During the descent I fell a few more times, including one where I slid down the mountain for 100 meters.
 Fortunately I didn't hit anything, but my socks and trousers were drenched.
 I decided return to the cabin to take a good rest and decide what I would do for the remainder of the trip.
 At the moment it looked like it would be over soon.
 I cooked dinner while playing some music, which was really nice all alone in the mountains.
 I hadn't seen anyone the entire day.

 While cooking I just happened to look into the direction of the closet with left behind hiking stuff and noticed something lying on top.
 It was the most Bram-ish thing it could have been: a snowshoe.
 Indeed 1! snowshoe, likely someone had lost the other one and didn't bother to carry this one back.
-I wasn't sure if it would make it easier to get over the mountain but it was very odd to find one now.
+I wasn't sure if it would make it easier to get over the mountain but it felt very odd to find one now.

 In hindsight it wasn't the best idea to go directly after my graduation, but that was the only moment I had time.
 I also definitely didn't eat enough during the first few days, but was slowly doing better.